STATUS: IN PRODUCTION

 NOTES:

-• A full short story, hopefully with an edited festival runtime of around 18 minutes.
+A full short story, with an runtime of around 26 minutes.

-• A minimalist story but expanded to include as many flashbacks as possible to add variety to the one main café location.
+A minimalist story but includes a few flashbacks to add variety to the one main café location.
 Two lead cast members, three featured cast.
-Three crew members.
-A five day shoot total.
+Three or four crew members.
+A five day shoot total, spread out in March 30 & 31st for café scenes, and three days during Spring 2026 for flashback scenes.

-• This is ostensibly a co-production with Henry Carter/Enterprise Eight Productions.
+This is ostensibly a co-production with Henry Carter/Enterprise Eight Productions.
 Henry improvised a three page monologue, which is prevalent in Enterprise Eight projects, and Henry also elaborated on his character with only the story-plot points guiding him.
+Unfortunately, for runtime and pacing purposes, his one-take monologue had to be cut from the original 12 minutes, down to 7 minutes.

 WHAT DID WE LEARN ON THE SHOW TONIGHT, CRAIG?